LucasGoncSilva/lipsum/README.md

 ### Creating an Account

-To start, if do not having an account, create one by going ate `/conta/registrar`, fill and submit the presented form.
+To start, if do not having an account, create one by going to `/conta/registrar`, fill and submit the presented form.
 Then, insert your `username` and `password` you filled the creation form.
 Already have an account?
 Log in directly at `/conta/entrar` or clicking "Entrar" button.

 <hr>